joelcrouch/SatelliteTracker/README.md

 ## Project Setup

-Follow these steps to set up the project locally.
+Follow these steps to set up the project locally, errr, here is how to make this app.
+Setting it up and using it are two different things.
+This will just be served on the web.

 ### Frontend